valkey-io/valkey-rfc/ValkeyJSON.md

     * Null if the document key does not exist.
     * Null if the JSON path is invalid or does not exist.

 ### ACL

 ValkeyJSON introduces a new ACL category - @json.
-The category has 22 JSON commands.
+The category includes all JSON commands.
 No existing Valkey commands are members of the @json category.

 There are 4 existing ACL categories which are updated to include new JSON commands: @read, @write, @fast, @slow.
 The